Relations between Reeb graphs, systems of hypersurfaces and epimorphisms onto free groups: Introduction

-Next, we show the relations with Reeb graph theory.
-Extending the methods of the second author from \cite{Michalak2} we assign a~Morse function $f$ on $W$ and its Reeb graph to any system of hypersurfaces without boundary in such a way that its induced homomorphism is factorized by the Reeb epimorphism of $f$ (Theorem \ref{theorem:factorization_by_Reeb_epimorphism}).
-Moreover, if the system is independent, it gives the construction of the initial graph (see Figure \ref{figure:initial_graph}) as the Reeb graph such that submanifolds from the system are components of the same level set of $f$.
-Subsequently, for a regular and independent system $\N$ of hypersurfaces and a graph $\Gamma$ with natural necessary conditions, Theorem \ref{theorem:realization_of_graph_for_surfaces_with_prescribed_level_sets} provides the construction of a Morse function realizing $\Gamma$ as its Reeb graph such that submanifolds from $\N$ correspond to prescribed edges of $\Gamma$ outside a spanning tree.
-It leads to representability of any epimorphism $\varphi\colon \pi_1(M)\to \pi_1(\Gamma)$ as the Reeb epimorphism of a Morse function whose Reeb graph is homeomorphic to $\Gamma$ (Theorem \ref{theorem:realization_of_Reeb_epi}).
+Next, we exhibit relations to Reeb graph theory.
+Extending the methods of the second author from~\cite{Michalak-DCG} we assign in Theorem \ref{theorem:factorization_by_Reeb_epimorphism} a~Morse function $f$ on $W$ and its Reeb graph to any system of hypersurfaces without boundary in such a way that its induced homomorphism is factorized by the Reeb epimorphism of $f$.
+Moreover, if the system is independent, this gives the construction of the initial graph (see Figure \ref{figure:initial_graph}) as the Reeb graph such that submanifolds from the system are components of the same level set of $f$.
+Subsequently, one of the main result of the paper, Theorem \ref{theorem:realization_of_graph_for_surfaces_with_prescribed_level_sets}, provides, for a regular and independent system $\N$ of hypersurfaces and a graph $\Gamma$ with natural necessary conditions, the construction of a Morse function realizing $\Gamma$ as its Reeb graph such that submanifolds from $\N$ correspond to prescribed edges of $\Gamma$ outside a spanning tree.